Last Updated on

 How much can you afford?
 Desktop speakers range in price from as little as about $10, for a small pair, all the way up to around $300 for decent quality ones.
 Usually, the sound quality of the speakers will improve, the more that you are willing to pay.

 How many speakers?
 You can opt for a 2.0, 2.1, 5.1 or even 7.1 speaker system, depending on what you use the computer for and the amount of space that you have available.
 The 5.1 and 7.1 systems offer surround sound, so would be ideal if you enjoy your movies or gaming to be a fully immersive experience.
-If you’re using your PC just to listen to music, then the 2.0 or 2.1 speakers should suffice.
+If you’re using your PC just to listen to music, then the 2.0 or 2.1 channel speaker should suffice.

 How Do The Speakers Look?
 You can buy some very stylish looking desktop speakers (as you’ll see on this page), so the way they look besides your PC is quite important, especially if your PC is on show and you’re using it as the main music system in your room.